adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 left-hand side bar.
 You will also see a "Go to Credentials" button at the top of the screen, but it does not take you to the same screen, so do not click it.

-On the Crendetials screen, click on the **OAuth consent screen** tab:
+On the Credentials screen, click on the **OAuth consent screen** tab:

 ![Google OAuth Credential][img10]